Equus (play): Act 2

 Dysart gives Alan a placebo "truth pill".
-Revealing a tryst with Jill, he begins to re-enact the event:
+Revealing a tryst with Jill, Alan begins to re-enact the event:

-Jill, who has taken an interest in Alan, asks him to take her to a porno theatre.
-While there, they run into Alan's father, Frank.
-Alan is traumatized, particularly when he realizes that his father is lying to justify his presence in the theatre.
-However, this allows Alan to realize that sex is a natural thing for all men, even his father.
+Jill, who has taken an interest in Alan, asks him to take her to an adult movie theater.
+While there, they run into Frank.
+Alan is traumatized, particularly when he realizes that his father is lying to justify his presence in the theatre; however, this allows Alan to realize that sex is a natural thing for all men, even his father.
 Alan walks Jill home after they leave and she convinces Alan to come to the stables with her.

 Once there, Jill seduces Alan and the two undress and attempt to have sex.
-However, Alan hesitates when he hears the horses making noises in the stables beneath, which he blames as the reason for his inability to get an erection.
+However, Alan hesitates when he hears the horses making noises in the stables beneath, and he is unable to get an erection.
 Jill tries to ask Alan what the problem is, but he shouts at her to leave.
-After Jill dresses and walks out of the stables, the still nude Alan begs the horses for forgiveness, as he sees the horses as God-like figures.
+After Jill dresses and walks out of the stables, the still-nude Alan begs the horses for forgiveness.

 "Mine!...You're mine!...I am yours and you are mine!" cries Equus through Dysart's voice, but then he becomes threatening: "The Lord thy God is a jealous God," Equus/Dysart seethes, "He sees you, he sees you forever and ever, Alan.
 He sees you!...He sees you!"
-Alan screams, "God seest!" and then he says "No more.
+Alan screams, "God seest!" and then says "No more.
 No more, Equus!"
 Alan then uses a steel spike to blind the six horses in the stable, whose eyes have "seen" his very soul.

 In the final scene, Dysart delivers a monologue questioning the fundamentals of his practice and whether his methods will help Alan, as the effect of his treatment will make him "normal", but at the cost of his humanity.